Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 delayTwo.connect(context.destination);
 ```

-The code above will work when you run it on your machine.
+The code above should work when you run it on your machine.
+___

+Thank you for following Sonoport's webaudio API tutorials!
+We will have plenty more for you to play with next month.
+For any feedback/questions please email me at *thomas.roberson@sonoport.com*.

 <script src="js/hammer.min.js"></script>
 <script type="js/touch-emulator.js"></script>